MyParcelCOM/docs/content/api/authentication/client-credentials-grant.md

 When using a valid token, the server will just give the expected response.

 {{% notice tip %}}
-Always check the response for an authorization error.
+Always check the response for an authentication error.
 If for some reason your server has not retrieved a new access token yet, or your access token was revoked, you don't want the request to fail.
 Just check for the error, fire a separate job to fetch the new token, and attach it to all pending requests.
 {{% /notice %}}

 ## Expired access token